ido1Shapira/Oop_Ex3_MapGame/README.md

 by using "shortestPathDist", after finding the closest fruit we calculate the quickest path using "shortestPath" and sending the robot to the first node in that list.
 Our way of preventing robots from uniting is to make sure that every robot has a different destination node.
+ ****this methos is used only in assignment 3

+logicNewWalk- this method's goal is to move the robots in a logical way. logical way means that after the game ends the robots' value would be the biggest under the given circumstances. of course that our algorithm is not optimal, but it is yet a good algorithm. the main thinking of moving the robots is a greedy algorithm  that moves every robot one step toward the nearest fruit from where he stands at the moment Our way of preventing robots from uniting is to make sure that every robot has a different destination node.
+  ****this methos is used only in assignment 4

 randomWalk- this method's goal is to move the robots in a random way.